-A proposal has been received by WANO-WANO which has been considered as part of the Council's approach to Community Asset Transfer (CAT).
-The proposal has been agreed in principle which could result in the transfer of the subject site to the Group by virtue of a 125 year full, repairing and insuring lease.
-The lease would enable the asset to transfer to the Group on the basis that their proposal is sustainable and viable over the term, including the obligations to manage and operate the premises, as outlined through a detailed Business Case.
+A proposal has been received from the Immingham Town Council (ITC) which has been considered as part of the Council's approach to Community Asset Transfers (CAT).
+The proposal has been agreed in principle which could result in the transfer of the subject site to the ITC by virtue of a 125-year full, repairing, and insuring lease.
+The lease would enable the asset to transfer to the ITC on the basis that their proposal is sustainable and viable over the term, including the obligations to manage and operate the site as playing pitches with ancillary pavilion facilities, as outlined through a detailed Business Case and to continue to contribute to the Borough's Playing Pitch Strategy.

-1 BACKGROUND AND ISSUES
+1. BACKGROUND AND ISSUES

-- 1.1 The Council is the freehold owner of Haverstoe Park, including the subject Site; for the purposes of this report, the Site is shown edged blue indicating the extent of the asset to be leased to WANO-WANO and the wider site is outlined red as per the attached plan at Appendix One. - 1.2 The Site is currently mostly vacant and whilst subject to two licenses for access and use of the changing rooms/ toilets and storage from two football teams, is not in a good state of repair or used to the full extent of its potential. - 1.3 The Council has an agreed Community Asset Transfer (CAT) approach to consider proposals where certain organisations and groups demonstrate they contribute significant social, economic or environmental benefits to the community benefits which can be taken in lieu of the monetary value being proposed in rent.
+- 1.1 The Council is the freehold owner of Immingham Playing Fields; for the purposes of this report, the Site is shown edged blue red showing the extent of the asset to be leased to the Immingham Town Council (ITC) as per the attached plan at Appendix One. - 1.2 The Site is currently mostly vacant and whilst subject to a license for access and use of the changing rooms/ toilets and storage from a football team, this use has ceased and moved to another site in the locality.
+The pavilion building is not in a good state of repair or used to the full extent of its potential. - 1.3 The Council has an agreed Community Asset Transfer (CAT) approach to consider proposals where certain organisations and groups demonstrate they contribute significant social, economic or environmental benefits to the community benefits which can be taken in lieu of the monetary value being proposed in rent.
 The CAT approach allows proposals to be considered through an agreed governance process, including in principle support at key milestones, resulting in a formal Cabinet approval.